Do I Need a Fishing License in Majorca?

 - Cap de Ferrutx to Punta de n’Amer (Northeast Coast)

 - Punta de n’Amer a S’Amarador (East Coast)

 - Cap Salines to Cap Blanc (South Coast)

 - Cala Figuera to Cala en Basset (Southwest Coast)

 Previously, licenses could only be be obtained in person from the Director General of Fishing (Dirección General de Pesca) at C/ dels Foners, 10 – 07006 Palma, or from Conselleria of Agriculture and Fishing (Conselleria de Agricultura y Pesca) in Campos, Felanitx, Manacor, Inca, Sa Pobla and Soller.

-Nowadays, you can apply online at the link given above and receive a PDF file that you simply print out and bring on holiday with you.
+If you are only staying for a short time in Majorca (e.g. holiday), I recommend applying for the paper based license.
+One paid for, you will receive a PDF file that you simply print out and bring on holiday with you.